nickonlinux4gh/javafx-jython-examples/README.md

 # javafx-jython-examples
-some templet for a Jython app using a javaFX interface in fxml
+some template for a Jython app using a javaFX interface in fxml

+An desktop type app with

+  * menu
+  * toolbar
+  * many tabs
+  * some tables - with data !
+  * some choice objects
+  * buttons, labels a.s.o.

+  the event handlers are simple